Signum Documentation

 • Use not nullable reference types, but allow DTOs without default values or constructors (often deserialized).

-• Messages for the end user in framework code MUST be localized.
-Use the extension methods in DescriptionManager:
+• Messages for the end user MUST be localized.
+See Localization.

 TypeScript / React